ipuhakka/BetAI/DataParser/README.md

 ```

 This calls DataParser.exe with database defined to be in "..\..\..\Database\db\data.sqlite3", relative
-to Run.bat.
+to Run.bat-location.
 Address defines where the csv-file is downloaded. *season* and *league* describe
 what season and league the data downloaded belongs to.
 These are used in the database.

 ## Optional parameters